 Conventional Imaging is still important though

 There’s still quite a lot of hype surrounding the Ga68 PET scan and I get this.
 However, it does not replace conventional imaging (CI) such as CT and MRI scans which still have their place in routine surveillance and also in diagnostics where they are normally at least the trigger for ‘something is wrong’.
 For the vast majority, a CT/MRI scan will find tumours and be able to measure reductions and progress in regular surveillance regimes.
 In fact, the retroperitoneal fibrosishas appeared on every CT scan since diagnosis but the changes were highlighted on my most recent standalone CT and it triggered the Ga68 PET (although my new Oncologist did say I was due a revised nuclear scan).
 It’s not a ‘functional’ issue (although it is caused by functional tumours).
-In fact the fibrosis is not mentioned on the Ga68 PET because it is not lighting up – but the lymph nodes surrounding it are mentioned and they are under suspicious as being active.
+In fact the fibrosis is not mentioned on the Ga68 PET because it is not lighting up – but the lymph nodes surrounding it are mentioned and they are under suspicion of being active.

 Appropriate Use Criteria for Somatostatin Receptor PET Imaging in Neuroendocrine Tumors